Alternative investment: Infrastructure as an asset class

 The notion of "infrastructure as an asset class" has grown steadily in the past seven years.
 But, so far, this development has been the preserve of institutional investors: pension funds, insurance companies and sovereign wealth funds, with very limited access to high-net-worth investors (except a few large family offices).

 SEIS and EIS funds

 Only available in the UK, SEIS funds and EIS funds present a tax-efficient way of investing in early-stage ventures.
 These work much like venture capital funds, with the added bonus of receiving government tax incentives for investing and loss relief protection should the companies invested in fail.
 Such funds help to diversify investor exposure by investing in multiple early ventures.
 Fees are normally charged by the management team for participating in the fund, and these can end up totaling anywhere between 15% and 40% of the fund value over the course of its life.

 Lease investing

-Lease investing platforms provide investors with options to co-invest and have partial ownership in physical assets that earn lease income.
-Through these platforms, investors can have fractional ownership of a particular asset leased to an organization and earn fixed returns.
+Lease investing platforms provide investors with options to co-invest and gain partial ownership in physical assets that generate lease income.
+Through these platforms, investors can hold fractional ownership of a particular asset leased to an organization and earn fixed returns.